How to Start a Blog – For 2021 & Beyond

 So, Tennis it is!

-The above was an example, your list will be different than mine, but the filtering criteria remains the same.
+The above was an example on how one can go about choosing a Blog niche from their Passions.
+My list will be different than yours, but the filtering criteria remains the same.
 If you are still confused on deciding what to choose, reach out to me here.

 3 Steps to launch your blog today

-Now that we have our blog niche, let’s launch it!
+Now that you have a blog niche, it’s time to launch the blog!

 Note: Please do not skip to this step if you haven’t decided on your blog topic/niche yet, click here to read the section on the same.